tomvanbraeckel/yamcs.github.com/docs/studio/Widgets.md

     </tr>
 </table>

-The original Yamcs alarm state can however still be viewed by right clicking and opening **PV Info**.

-### Library
+### Catalogue
-We limit ourselves to liting the default widgets.
+We limit ourselves to just listing the default widgets.
 Their runtime behaviour should be fairly straightforward.
-Their various properties are detailed in [Widget Properties](/docs/studio/Widget_Properties/), when we address the OPI Editor.
+The various properties are detailed in [Widget Properties](/docs/studio/Widget_Properties/), when we address the OPI Editor.

 #### Graphics